socialchorus/Attribute-Access-Controllable/doc/blog-post.md

 Some interesting things to note; you must `require` the generator, since it is not pulled in by default.
 The subject of each suite is a _file_, not the class `AttributeAccessGenerator`.
 The `migration_file` helper prepends the TIMESTAMP onto the migration file for you.
 If you need to set up more things for your test, `destination_root` is a helper with a path to the temporary directory.
 It remains after the tests have run, which makes it useful when debugging.

-Here's something that I did not know, but it might help new generator writers; the order in which you define your methods in the generator class is _significant_.
+Here's something else that I did not know, but it might help new generator writers; the order in which you define your methods in the generator class is _significant_.
 I don't know how this is done, but each "method" in the generator class is executed in turn.
 This is important for my generator; the model class definition _must_ exist before I inject the new content that mixes in the module, so I had to write the `generate_model` method before the `inject_attribute_access_content` method.
 I was scratching my head over that one for quite awhile.

     require "rails/generators/active_record"